GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs-pro/modules/inspect-http-request-fields/en.md

 ## Description

-The following fields to retrive the current HTTP request data are added to the GraphQL schema:
+The following fields to retrieve the current HTTP request data are added to the GraphQL schema:

 ### `_httpRequestBody`